 Note that Appium Desktop is not the same thing as Appium.
 Appium Desktop is a graphical frontend to Appium with additional tools.
 Appium Desktop is released on its own cadence and has its own versioning system.
 If you are reporting an issue with Appium Desktop, always be sure to include both the version of Appium Desktop and the version of the Appium Server which is in use (see below).

-If you're on macOS, you will need to install Appium Desktop by copying the app from the downloaded DMG file to your own file system (the best place is the "Applications" folder).
+If you're on macOS, you will need to install Appium Desktop apps by copying the app from the downloaded DMG file to your own file system (the best place is the "Applications" folder).
 Running Appium from in side the attached DMG itself is not supported, and will not work.

 These instructions assume you are already familiar with Appium and Appium-related concepts.
 If you are new to Appium, please visit appium.io and read our introductory material.
+They also assume that you have downloaded both the Server GUI and the Inspector apps.

 Starting a simple server